mapcrafter/mapcrafter/docs/configuration.rst

 .. note::

-    If you use Blockcrafter to create your own block data files and textures, the example ``blockid`` numbers given here will not work!
+    If you use Blockcrafter to create your own block data files and spritemaps, the example ``blockid`` numbers given here will not work!
 Nor will the linked texture block data file above.
 These examples only apply for vanilla Minecraft 1.13 - different Minecraft versions, the presence of mods or custom resource packs will change these.